Elizabeth Lilburne

-Biography
+Early life

-The daughter of the London merchant Henry Dewell (d. in or after 1655), no details of Elizabeth's life prior to her marriage to John in or before September 1641 (shortly after his release from prison) are known.
-Already involved in London separatist circles at the time of her marriage, she was one of the thirteen women and sixteen men arrested in September 1641 for their attendance at John Spilsbury's Baptist congregation in Stepney.
-Her husband's politically active life, leading to frequent spells in prison (often with Elizabeth alongside him) and some time in exile, dominated her life and made for much lobbying and hardship for her.
-During John's time serving as a captain in Baron Brooke's regiment he was captured at the Battle of Brentford (1642) by royalists and threatened with execution.
-Elizabeth not only managed to petition parliament to threaten tit-for-tat executions of royalist prisoners if her husband was executed, but also carried a letter of this news from the Speaker of the House of Commons to the Royalist court in exile in Oxford whilst pregnant.
-After John's release she spent a few quieter months in Boston, Lincolnshire while he was serving with the army of the Eastern Association, though he became more and more disaffected with the dominant parliamentary factions.
-Heavily pregnant, she joined him in Newgate Prison in August 1645 when he was sent there for attacking William Lenthall and it was there that their daughter Elizabeth was born and (maybe against the couple's wishes) baptised.
+Lilburne was born to London merchant Henry Dewell (d. in or after 1655).
+She married John Lilburne in or before September 1641 (shortly after his release from prison).No details of Lilburne's life survive prior to her marriage.
+She was involved in London separatist circles at the time of her marriage, one of thirteen women and sixteen men arrested in September 1641 for their attendance at John Spilsbury's Baptist congregation in Stepney.
+Her husband was politically active, which led to frequent spells in prison (often with Elizabeth alongside him) and time in exile.

+John served as a captain in Baron Brooke's regiment where he was captured at the Battle of Brentford (1642) by royalists and threatened with execution.
+Elizabeth petitioned Parliament to threaten tit-for-tat executions of royalist prisoners if her husband was executed.
+She carried a letter of this news from the Speaker of the House of Commons to the Royalist court in exile in Oxford while pregnant.
+After John's release she spent a few months in Boston, Lincolnshire while he was serving with the army of the Eastern Association, though he became more and more disaffected with the dominant parliamentary factions.
+Heavily pregnant, she joined him in Newgate Prison in August 1645 when he was sent there for attacking William Lenthall.
+While there her daughter Elizabeth was born and baptised.
 Elizabeth's childbed linen was in the meantime stolen from the couple's London home by parliamentary officers hunting for "dangerous Bookes".
 Between then and 1649 they also had two sons.